Community Education

 community education homelessness utah

-Homelessness is incredibly challenging and can lead to serious health concerns.
+Homelessness is incredibly challenging and can lead to serious health complications.
 Having a home and being healthy are linked; people cannot afford housing when high medical bills and unemployment accompany poor health, and good health is unobtainable without a safe, permanent home.

 The National Health Care for the Homeless Council reports that the average life expectancy for a homeless individual is 50 years, which is 18.5 years less than the general U.S. population.